yourdon/chicago-crime/README.md

 Chicago Crime and Goodhart's Law
 =================================

-Herewith, a brief example of "damned lies and statistics," based on work by [Chicago Magazine](http://www.chicagomag.com/Chicago-Magazine/May-2014/Chicago-crime-rates/).
+Herewith, a brief example of "lies, damned lies, and statistics," based on work by [Chicago Magazine](http://www.chicagomag.com/Chicago-Magazine/May-2014/Chicago-crime-rates/).
 Data munged with Python and visualized with d3.js and friends.

 Running
 -------